What is a Central Library?

 It is usually the largest of all the libraries in the library system and houses the most comprehensive collections as well as special collections relevant to the community it serves.
 The Central Library is generally located within the downtown core and is an architecturally distinguished building that often becomes an easily identified municipal icon.

-The Halifax Central Library will be regional resource, an active information place and a reflection of the communities within the Halifax Regional Municipality.
+Halifax Central Library will be regional resource, an active information place, and a reflection of the communities within Halifax.
 It will enhance Halifax Public Libraries’ ability to design and redesign services, and to reach out to and attract more people.
 Services will be flexible and based on the needs of the community combined with the best that technology has to offer.

-The residents of HRM told us they want and need a Central Library that will be:
+The residents of Halifax told us they want and need a Central Library that will be:

 - An active part of daily life in Halifax where people connect with one another and work collaboratively and individually.